Salesforce MCP Server Setup Guide

 OAuth Provider: Select

-- Scopes will be pre-filled with:
+https://login.salesforce.com/services/oauth2/{authorize,token} - Scopes are pre-filled with:

-api refresh_token offline_access sfap_api einstein_gpt_api
+mcp_api refresh_token offline_access

 -